Azure/azure-powershell/src/EventGrid/EventGrid.Autorest/docs/Az.EventGrid.md

 Create an in-memory object for Partner.

 ### [New-AzEventGridPartnerRegistration](New-AzEventGridPartnerRegistration.md)
-Creates a new partner registration with the specified parameters.
+Create a new partner registration with the specified parameters.

 ### [New-AzEventGridPartnerTopic](New-AzEventGridPartnerTopic.md)
-Asynchronously creates a new partner topic with the specified parameters.
+Asynchronously Create a new partner topic with the specified parameters.

 ### [New-AzEventGridPartnerTopicEventSubscription](New-AzEventGridPartnerTopicEventSubscription.md)
 Asynchronously Create an event subscription of a partner topic with the specified parameters.
-Existing event subscriptions will be updated with this API.
+Existing event subscriptions will be Created with this API.

 ### [New-AzEventGridPermissionBinding](New-AzEventGridPermissionBinding.md)
 Create a permission binding with the specified parameters.